NeuralMMO/beta/rst/game_wiki.rst

     .. tab-item:: Agent Levels

          - Levels range from 1 to 10
-         - Agents spawn with all skills at level 1 (0 XP)
+         - Agents spawn with all skills at level 1 and 0 XP
-         - Level x+1 requires 10*2^x* XP
+         - Level x+1 requires 10*2^(x-1)* XP.
+For example, to get to level 2, one needs 10 XP.
          - Agents are awarded 1 XP per attack

          - Agents are awarded 1 XP per ammunition resource gathered
          - Agents are awarded 5 XP per consumable resource gathered

-         - All items except gold will appear in varying levels

     .. tab-item:: Items and Equipment Levels